andrawanerlang1/Vue-CoffeeShop/README.md

 ## About The Project

-#Thsis project is created for requirement in completing Arkademy FullStack Web Developer Bootcamp
+This project is created for requirement in completing Arkademy FullStack Web Developer Bootcamp

 ## Built With